aws-ia/terraform-aws-eks-blueprints/examples/fully-private-eks-cluster/eks/README.md

 ### Prerequisites:
 We will deploy the EKS cluster from the bastion host/Jenkins server that is running on the default VPC.
+In the "vpc stack" we manually configured VPC peering between the default subnet and the new subnet provisioned for eks and we also updated the route tables manually.
+This will ensure the bastion host/Jenkins server can interact with the new vpc that was provisioned for EKS.

 1. Ensure that you have installed the following tools in the bastion host/Jenkins server before start working with this module and run Terraform Plan and Apply
   1.1 [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
   1.2 [Kubectl](https://Kubernetes.io/docs/tasks/tools/)
   1.3 [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)
-2. Ensure that the default VPC is connected to the EKS VPC using VPC Peering and the Route tables are updated to allow network traffic from the bastion-host/EC2 instance running in the default VPC to the EKS VPC.
+2. [Important] Ensure that the default VPC is connected to the EKS VPC using VPC Peering and the Route tables are updated to allow network traffic from the bastion-host/EC2 instance running in the default VPC to the EKS VPC.
 This is required to ensure that we can provision a private EKS cluster.

 ### Deployment Steps
 #### Step1: Clone the repo using the command below